 Not the first Theme Song the show had; the original was a rather forgettable steel guitar solo, which was replaced by a more rockish tune, which was replaced by "Eyes of the Ranger".
 This list might not be conclusive.

-Complete Monster: Victor LaRue, who first appeared in season 3's "Cowboy," is the worst in a show that did not believe in giving villains subtlety.
-A lunatic who kidnaps and kills others seemingly at random (including a helicopter pilot taken captive, plus a few miscellaneous excessive force military kills) When LaRue captured Alexander Cahill amongst other hostages, he attempted to rape her.
+Victor LaRue, who first appears in season 3's "Cowboy," is a lunatic and dishonorable discharge who kidnaps and kills others seemingly at random (including a helicopter pilot taken captive, plus a few miscellaneous excessive force military kills) When LaRue captured Alexander Cahill amongst other hostages, he attempted to rape her.
 In his second appearance, season 4's "The Return of LaRue," he is released from prison and begins stalking Alex to drive her insane and knocks out two people guarding him and leaves them to burn to death.
 He attempts to rape Alex again before he is arrested.
 In his third and final episode, season 5's "Trial of LaRue," he feigns insanity while bragging that he's actually killed twelve people when eleven are on record and implies it may have been his mom ("God, I loved Mommy.")
 Then, he dives under the defendant's table and tricks his bailiff to follow him underneath.
 Using his military training, he gets a gun at his trial and murders two guards, a third one that tries to barge in unannounced, his own lawyer, the judge and the bailiff, taking the courtroom hostage.
 While waiting for Walker to arrive, he presides over the court as a "judge."
 In his insane whims, he orders a divorced couple to get back together for their child, but when the child contradicts LaRue, he decides to "reopen" the hearing, planning to murder the kid.
 LaRue kills his other ally when the man is disgusted by this.
 Finally, he attempts to rape Alex for the third time before Walker busts in and guns him down.
 And even then Alex is so traumatized that she hallucinates one more time that the bastard is still after her in death.